 Does your Sharps Container Pass the Candy Test?

 Image A shows the clinically engineered Sharpsmart sharps container.
-A secure tray conceals the full aperture of the container restricitng hand access above and below the tray.
+A secure tray conceals the full aperture of the container restricting hand access above and below the tray.
 When full, the safety tray self-locks into a fixed position, eliminating risks of overfilling.
-The reusable Sharpsmart container is made of ABS plastic and is impenetrable by contained sharps.
+The Sharpsmart reusable sharps container is made of ABS plastic and is impenetrable by contained sharps.

 Image B shows a standard sharps container that can be found in many small health practices across the United Kingdom.
 The sharps container is light in construction and has an open access top allowing sharps and needles to be vertically dropped into the container.
 Containers are often at risk of being overfilled, and there is no safety mechanism preventing hand access.

-At Sharpsmart we believe that through safety engineered design, many injury risks within healthcare can be avoided.
-Understanding the patient environment is essential to delivering product and services that intercept human error, and in a sharps container, secure concealment of contaminated sharps should be a non-negotiable.
-Read more about our Sharpsmart container innovation here.
+At Sharpsmart, we believe that through safety engineered design, many injury risks within healthcare can be avoided.
+Understanding the patient environment is essential to delivering products and services that intercept human error, and in a sharps container, the secure concealment of contaminated sharps should be non-negotiable.

 So, did your sharps container pass the candy test?